apache/pekko/docs/src/main/paradox/discovery/index.md

 * `serviceName`, `portName` and `protocol` set: SRV query in the form: `_port._protocol.name` Where the `_`s are added.
 * Any query  missing any of the fields is mapped to a A/AAAA query for the `serviceName`

-The mapping between Akka service discovery terminology and SRV terminology:
+The mapping between Pekko service discovery terminology and SRV terminology:

 * SRV service = port
 * SRV name = serviceName